varshithkumar7779/openmrs_FormsPage1/README.md

 What’s New in the Improved Version?
 1. TypeScript:
       I added TypeScript types to make the code easier to understand and debug.
-No more guessing what kind of data you’re working with!
 2. Faster Performance:
       By using useMemo,I made sure the app runs smoothly, even with lots of forms.
 3. Better Error Handling: